 DO: You got to be quick and you got to be trained in a lot of things.
-I mean I don't know if other people have talked about this already, but its you know kind of one of the things that a lot of fishermen knows that you know a fisherman isn't just a fisherman, he's an engineer, a meteorologist, he is a cook, a business man he's an electrician, a carpenter.
-[36:14] You got to be skilled in all of these trades because whatever you go to sea with is all you have.
-You can't just go out there expecting, well you won't be a very good fishermen if all you know how to do is fillet a fish you know, cut and gut and I can chop ice.
-Well great -you know we need you to do a lot more than that, and so you get into hairy situations all the time and I remember that first you know, couple of months of fishing so many times something would go wrong because something is going to go wrong every day you just kind of have to expect it.
-So many times I'd see something go wrong I'd be like "holy shit" like this is you know that was so incredible that we must be going home now you know the Captain is just going to pack it up and go home.
-No, you know we spend two hours or three hours fixing it you know just pulling tools out of I don't even know where you know a torch and cutting it in half and welding it back together and here we go again and they always did top notch work you know it wasn't that you know I was on a derelict boat.
-Those guys put a lot of money into that boat always it's just the elements you know it's a very hard world and things are going to go wrong.
-Good fishermen you know your talking about a good fishermen too, a good fishermen is a guy who can react like instantly and you know if something break and snaps and swings you know guys see it already coming and then if it's something that you couldn't foresee, they react quickly to it you know, they don't even need to be told what to do they're just jumping up and grabbing something to fix something and it's quick where you see other people who just haven't been in that kind of world just stand there stunned you know they're just motionless and so you know that's one of the benefits of experience.
+I mean, I don't know if other people have talked about this already, but it's kind of one of the things that a lot of fishermen knows that you know a fisherman isn't just a fisherman, he's an engineer, a meteorologist, he is a cook, a business man, he's an electrician, a carpenter.
+You got to be skilled in all of these trades because whatever you go to sea with is all you have.
+You can't just go out there expecting, well you won't be a very good fishermen if all you know how to do is fillet a fish, cut and gut and I can chop ice.
+Well great, we need you to do a lot more than that, and so you get into hairy situations all the time and I remember that first couple of months of fishing so many times something would go wrong because something is going to go wrong every day you just kind of have to expect it.
+So many times I'd see something go wrong I'd be like "holy shit" like this is, that was so incredible that we must be going home now, the Captain is just going to pack it up and go home.
+No, we spend two hours or three hours fixing it, just pulling tools out of I don't even know where, a torch and cutting it in half and welding it back together and here we go again and they always did top notch work.
+It wasn't that I was on a derelict boat.
+Those guys put a lot of money into that boat, always.
+It's just the elements.
+It's a very hard world and things are going to go wrong.
+Good fishermen, you're talking about a good fishermen too, a good fishermen is a guy who can react like instantly and if something break and snaps and swings you know guys see it already coming and then if it's something that you couldn't foresee, they react quickly to it, they don't even need to be told what to do they're just jumping up and grabbing something to fix something and it's quick where you see other people who just haven't been in that kind of world just stand there stunned you know they're just motionless and so you know that's one of the benefits of experience.
 A lot of more experienced guys just work quickly you know react quickly.